William Bishop (bishop)

 William Bishop (c.
-1553 – 13 April 1624) was the first Roman Catholic bishop in England after the Reformation, serving as Vicar Apostolic of England and titular Bishop of Chalcedon.
+1553 – 13 April 1624) was an English Catholic prelate who served as the first Catholic bishop in England after the Reformation, serving as Vicar Apostolic of England.

-Roman Catholicism had been banned in England in 1559.
-William Bishop was appointed bishop over the whole of England, Wales and Scotland in 1623.
-As Roman Catholicism was officially illegal in England at the time, he was given the titular see of Chalcedon in Asia Minor.
+Catholicism had been banned in England in 1559.
+Bishop was appointed as vicar apostolic in 1623.
+As Catholicism was officially illegal in England at the time, he was given the Titular See of Chalcedon in Asia Minor.
 He arrived in England secretly on 31 July 1623 at age 70 and had to walk 12 miles to find refuge.
 He identified and selected 20 archdeacons to take charge over geographical districts.
-He is not the only recorded Bishop Bishop.
+He is one of several recorded bishops named Bishop.